-While you're at it, double check that the motor cables are pushed all the way into the motor cable bundles to ensure a good connection.
+While you're at it, double check that the motor-side, white connectors on each axis are pushed all the way into the motor housing to ensure a good connection.
+If these connectors are sitting too loosely, then they can cause issues later on since the motor won't move as expected.